tomvit/dms-collector/README.md

   --timezonefield <name>
-                        time zone header field name (default is 'timezone') --nostrinquotes       do not place string values in quotes --nodelayadjust       disables delay time adjustment --fieldstags          print only header's fields and tags and exit --printheader         print the table header and exit --noversioncheck      do not check tbml version
+                        time zone header field name (default is 'timezone') --nostrinquotes       do not place string values in quotes --fieldstags          print only header's fields and tags and exit --printheader         print the table header and exit

+optional other arguments:
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --verbose             output details to stderr --noversioncheck      do not check tbml version --namedpipe <path>    location of a named pipe used to read and write events
 ```
+## Testing Server

 In order to test ```dms-collector``` when you do not have an access to a running Weblogic server, you can use
 a simple http server running in nodejs that simulates DMS Spy endpoints for sample metric tables.
-This server is available in the test directory of this repository.
+This server is available in ```test/local-server``` directory of this repository.
 The server requires [nodejs](https://nodejs.org/en/) to be available in your system.

-In order to run the testing server, run the following command in the ```test/local-server``` directory:
+Run the following command in the ```test/local-server``` directory:

 ```
 node http-server.js
 ```

-The server uses HTTP basic authentication (the same as DMS Spy app deployed on Weblogic version 10.3.6) with username ```weblogic``` and a password ```password1``` and is listening on tcp/7031 by default.
-You can use this server to run the below tests.
+The server uses HTTP basic authentication (the same as DMS Spy app deployed on Weblogic version 10.3.6) with username ```weblogic``` and a password ```password1``` and is listening on ```tcp/7031``` by default.

+## Basic Usage

-In order to retrieve all rows from a DMS metric table called ```JDBC_DataSources```, run the following command:
+In order to retrieve all rows from a DMS metric table called ```JDBC_DataSources``` 10 times with a delay od 30 seconds between data retrievals, run the following command:

 ```
-dms-collector --count 1 --delay 1 --adminurl http://localhost:7031 --connect weblogic/password1 --table JDBC_DataSource
+dms-collector --count 10 --delay 30 --adminurl http://localhost:7031 --connect weblogic/password1 --table JDBC_DataSource
 ```
 This will provide the following output: